Kentucky vs. Mississippi State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Kentucky's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Kentucky is 3-1 against the spread and 4-0 overall this season when the team records more than 25.7 points.
+- Kentucky is 3-1 against the spread and 4-0 overall this season when the team notches more than 25.7 points.

-- In games that Kentucky totals more than 326.9 yards, the team is 4-1 against the spread and 5-0 overall.
+- Kentucky is 4-1 against the spread and 5-0 overall when the team amasses over 326.9 yards.

-- The Wildcats have turned the ball over 12 times this season, three more turnovers than the Bulldogs have forced (9).
+- This year, the Wildcats have turned the ball over 12 times, three more than the Bulldogs' takeaways (9).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.